tinyx3k/ransomware.live/docs/about.md

 Ransomware.live is a ransomware groups observatory based on [ransomwatch](https://github.com/joshhighet/ransomwatch) developped by [Joshhighet](https://github.com/joshhighet)

 Ransomware.live is a ransomware leak site monitoring tool.
-It will scrape all of the entries on various ransomware leak sites and published [here](https://www.ransomware.live/#/recentposts)
+It will scrape all of the entries on various ransomware leak sites and published them [here](https://www.ransomware.live/#/recentposts)

 ## 📜 License